 As explained in the description of significant accounting policies, investment properties backing direct participating insurance contracts are measured at fair value, while other investment properties are measured using the cost model.

 7.4 Analysis of investments

-The following tables show the fair value of securities held by CNP Assurances SA, by category and intended holding period.
+The following tables show the fair value of securities held by the CNP Assurances Group, by category and intended holding period.

 7.4.1 Investments by accounting category at 30 June 2023